 - Reflex Tests: Reflex tests help diagnose cerebral palsy and developmental delays, and monitor abnormal reflex development in babies.

-- Developmental testing: Developmental tests assesses whether infants are meeting specific developmental milestones at the expected time.
+- Developmental testing: Developmental tests assess whether infants are meeting specific developmental milestones at the expected time.

 - Scanning for coagulation or other blood disorders

-Diagnosing cerebral palsy as early as possible is a critical component in maximizing a child’s independence, function and potential.
-The sooner children are diagnosed with cerebral palsy, the sooner they can begin the treatment and therapy regimens designed to preserve brain function, lessen impairments and improve functional ability.
+It is very important that medical professionals diagnose cerebral palsy as early as possible.
+The sooner children are diagnosed, the sooner they can begin the treatment and therapy regimens designed to preserve brain function, lessen impairments, and improve functional abilities.

 Treatment and Therapy for Cerebral Palsy